11 Nov. 2017 - Evaluation Questions 2-1

 22 Oct.
 2017 - Paper Garment Developed from Observational Drawings of Public Arts

 21 Oct.
 2017

 I mainly experimented on observational drawings today, based on my previous primary researches for the 'Public Art Project'.
 I started off in the morning by producing detailed pencil drawings based on the firsthand photographs, the same way as how I used to to do.
-After drawing two of them, I figured out that I had to vary my drawing style and adopt the techniques I learnt from the past weeks.
-I then tried to drop my mindset on focusing on the visual outcome of observational drawings, but more on how to presenting the silhouettes of the public arts that I visited.
+After finishing two of such pencil drawings, I figured out that I had to vary my drawing style and adopt more on the techniques I learnt from the past weeks.
+Thus I tried to drop my mindset on focusing on the visual outcome of observational drawings, but more on how to present the silhouettes of the public arts that I visited.
 By the end of the day, I finished three quick observational drawings involving the media of pencil, fine-liner, soft pastel, oil pastel, and inkjet print.
 Although they were produced in far less time than the technical drawings that I used to do, but they have given me inspirations and will for further development based on such drawings, rather than producing seemingly visually pleasant drawings for the sake of it.
 I wish to further experiment on my observational style tomorrow.

 20 Oct.
 2017

 Library research for both 'Public Art Project' and 'Tactile Structures Project'

 As my Fashion & Textiles group has not I have not been confirmed yet for next week, so I researched for both projects in the CSM library.
 I realised that both projects shares similarities to our previous 3-day projects, but I intentionally researched on different books, as I wish to follow my visual instinct more for my initial research.